 In this case, it was deemed ethical in view of the stakes.
 So a first study was conducted during the summer of 1994.
-Ten people with osteoarthritis in the knee were operated.
-Two received standard procedure: scraping and rinsing of the knee joint.
+Ten people with osteoarthritis in the knee were operated on.
+Two received the standard procedure: scraping and rinsing of the knee joint.
 Three received the rinsing alone.
-Five were incised as the others, and received nothing more.
+Five were incised as the others and received nothing more.
 The study revealed no clinical difference between the outcomes of these groups.

 An expanded version of the study was then conducted with 180 patients, again in 3 groups, each of 60 patients.
 And again, there was, in the words of Moseley himself:

 “no superiority of the arthroscopic treatments over the placebo procedure in relieving pain or improving function.”